Cohen-Or/cohen-or.github.io/posts/csm.md

 norm_ret = lambda n: log_prices.resample('ME').last().diff(n) /
 	log_prices.diff().ewm(span=n*21).std().resample('ME').last() * np.sqrt(12/n)
 ```
-All together we get a matrix of 22 features for each stock and month.We can visualize our model on a high level:
+All together we get a matrix of 22 features for each stock and month.
+On a high level this is the process we preform at every rebalance point (month end) :
 ![model schematic](/images/csm3.png)

 For the ranking objective we'll use the return achieved over the following month divided to deciles.
 After we train the model and get the predicted rankings, at each rebalance point (end of each month) the assets at the top and bottom deciles will be added to the portfolio (long and short respectively) scaled by their 3 month exponentially weighted standard deviation.
 The target annualized standard deviation $$\sigma_{tgt}$$  is set to 15%.
 Expressed formally: